Wildcare Board of Management (BoM)

-- an Appointed Co-Chair: This position is held by the Manager of Community Programs in the Parks and Wildlife Service.
+- an Appointed Co-Chair: This position is held by an officer of the Parks and Wildlife Service (PWS), appointed by the General Manager PWS.
 Along with the Elected Co-Chair, the Appointed Co-Chair has overall responsibility for the running of Wildcare.
-The Appointed Co-Chair chairs the Annual General Meeting.
-Email: firstname.lastname@example.org
+The Appointed Co-Chair chairs the Annual General Meeting (AGM).
+Email: email@example.com

 - an Elected Co-Chair: This position is elected by the Wildcare membership at the AGM and along with the Appointed Co-Chair has overall responsibility for the running of Wildcare.
 The Elected Co-Chair chairs Board meetings and Special General Meetings.
 Email: firstname.lastname@example.org

 - a Secretary: This position is elected by the membership of Wildcare Inc. at the AGM.
 All members are eligible to nominate for the position.
 Email: email@example.com